-When we wave our hands, shout with disgust, and chase the puppy all over the yard, that’s great puppy entertainment.
-Chasing him can actually reward with behavior and encourage your puppy to play poopy-keep-away.
-Other times poop eating stems from boredom.
-Pups left out in the yard alone have little to occupy their time with.
+- When you wave your hands, shout with disgust, and chase the puppy all over the yard, that’s great puppy entertainment.
+Chasing can actually reward the behavior and encourage your puppy to play poopy-keep-away.

 - Puppies may eat waste to get your attention, which means even yelling rewards their behavior.
-If you catch Rex in the act, don’t make eye contact or speak to him, but shake a can full of pennies or clap hands to make the noise interrupt him.
+If you catch the pup in the act, don’t make eye contact or speak.
+Instead, interrupt the act by shaking a can full of pennies or clapping your hands loudly.

-- For bored pups, increase playtime to a minimum of 20 minutes.
-Try aerobic exercise twice each day.
-Increase the number of toys to keep your puppy busy when you're away, if he’s left in the yard.
+- For bored pups, increase playtime to a minimum of 20 minutes or try aerobic exercise twice each day.
+If your puppy is left in the yard while you're away, increase the number of toys available.
 A treat-spiked toy such as a Kong filled with peanut butter offers a tastier, healthier alternative.

-- Prevent access by walking your puppy on a leash and leading him away once he’s done.
-Reward him for leaving stools alone.
-Teach him to “come” and sit in front of you after each bowel movement—his or the other dogs’—and give him a fantastic treat while you pick up the waste.
+- Prevent access by walking your puppy on a leash and leading it away from a pile once the business is done.
+Offer rewards for leaving stools alone.
+Teach the puppy to “come” and sit in front of you after each bowel movement—their own or the other dogs’—and offer a fantastic treat while you pick up the waste.

 - Some dogs may eat their own stool when it hasn’t thoroughly “processed.”
-A more digestible food may help.
+In these instances, a more digestible food may help.
 Ask your veterinarian for a recommendation.
-You’ll need to make a gradual change in the food or the sudden change could prompt tummy issues in your puppy.
+Remember to make a gradual change in the food as a sudden change could prompt tummy issues.

 - Make the stool unappealing by adding a spoonful of canned pineapple, canned pumpkin, or spinach to the pup's meal.
 Include a dash of MSG in the food, which changes the consistency so dogs won’t find the waste as appealing.
-Commercial products such as For-Bid may help.
+Commercial products such as For-Bid may help as well.

 - Scoop and clean the cat box as often as possible.
-Leaving droppings any length of time asks for trouble.
+Leaving droppings any length of time is asking for trouble.
 Automatic cat boxes sweep the feces into a bin within ten minutes of the cat’s deposit.